AI2HU/gego/README.md

 ## Roadmap

 - [ ] Persona embedding to simulate Chat version of models
-- [ ] System prompt to simulate Chat version of models
+- [ ] System prompt to simulate Chat version of models for each model
+- [ ] Schedules / run time estimation until finish
 - [ ] Schedules cost forecast
 - [ ] Prompts batches to optimize costs
 - [ ] Prompts threading per provider for speed